kenmanheimer/EmacsMultishell/README.md

   * `#ex/ssh:example.net|sudo:root@example.net:/etc` for a root shell
     starting in /etc on example.net named "*#ex*".

-  * 'interior/ssh:gateway.corp.com|ssh:interior.corp.com:' to go via
+  * `interior/ssh:gateway.corp.com|ssh:interior.corp.com:` to go via
     gateway.corp.com to your homedir on interior.corp.com.
 The buffer will be named "*interior*".
 You could append a sudo hop, and so on.

-* Thanks to tramp, file visits from the shell will seamlessly be in the auspices of the target account, and relative to the current directory, on the host where the shell is running.
+* Thanks to tramp, file visits from the shell will seamlessly be on the host where the shell is running, in the auspices of the target account.

-See the `multishell-pop-to-shell` docstring (in [multishell.el](multishell.el)) for details, and [getting-to-a-shell.md](getting-to-a-shell.md) for the nitty-gritty decision tree that determines where different hits of the keybinding go.
+See the `multishell-pop-to-shell` docstring (in [multishell.el](multishell.el)) for details, and [getting-to-a-shell.md](getting-to-a-shell.md) for the nitty-gritty decision tree that determines where the keybinding according to the various conditions.

 Customize-group `multishell' to select and activate a keybinding and set various behaviors.
 Customize-group `savehist' to preserve buffer